The Supreme Court has ruled in Google’s favor, stating that the use of 12,000 lines of code from Oracle’s Java SE program was permitted as “fair use.”

 “Given these differences, application of fair use here is unlikely to undermine the general protection that Congress provided for computer programs.”

 “The Google platform just got bigger and market power greater.
-The barriers to entry higher and the ability to compete lower,” a spokesperson for Oracle said in a statement.
+The barriers to entry are higher and the ability to compete lower,” a spokesperson for Oracle said in a statement.
 “They stole Java and spent a decade litigating as only a monopolist can.
 This behavior is exactly why regulatory authorities around the world and in the United States are examining Google’s business practices.”

 What does this new precedent mean for the future of Open-Source compliance?

 Let’s consider the well-known fight with open-source licenses that began in October of 2018 when MongoDB, changed its license from the AGPLv3 license to something Mongo calls the Server Side Public License (SSPL).
-They were attempting to address an issue the company was experiencing with cloud providers that were using MongoDB code as their backbone to hosted SaaS versions of the database without sending money or contributions to Mongo.
+They were attempting to address an issue the company was experiencing with cloud providers that were using MongoDB code as their backbone to host SaaS versions of the database without sending money or contributions to Mongo.

 “The market is increasingly consuming software as a service, creating an incredible opportunity to foster a new wave of great open-source server-side software,” said Eliot Horowitz, MongoDB’s co-founder and then-CTO, at the time.
 “Unfortunately, once an open-source project becomes interesting, it is too easy for cloud vendors who have not developed the software to capture all of the value but contribute nothing back to the community.
 We have greatly contributed to and benefited from open-source, and we are in a unique position to lead on an issue impacting many organizations.
 We hope this will help inspire more projects and protect open-source innovation.”